sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1900 - region.md

 ---

 Extracts data in a rectangular region, defined in inches.
-The region omits lines that only partly fall inside the region.
+The region omits text that partly falls outside the region.

 In general, use this method: